– guest: Henk Ovink

 In 2012, Henk Ovink was appointed by President Obama and the Secretary of HUD, Shaun Donovan, to become the special envoy of Water to the US.
 He was directly responsible for launching the HUD & Rockefeller Foundation funded program REBUILD BY DESIGN – a global crowdsourcing initiative of top designers and planners to pool the best ideas which would rebuild using federal resources after Hurricane Sandy.
 The program was such a success it reformulated the approach the US government used for federal payouts on natural disasters, and became the linchpin for “resilience” in infrastructure rebuilds following future incidents.

 Lend an ear to hear what’s still happening with the clean-up efforts, and the new policy framework still in play a decade after Hurricane Sandy.
+Thanks to Henk’s immense attention to detail, creativity and vision – the REBUILD BY DESIGN crowd-sourcing model to draw top talent, and fund the smartest ideas to fix everything up while being sure to plan for the future.

-World Water SuperAgent
+World Water –

 THE MASTER ARCHITECT